yulesxoxo/AdbAutoPlayer/docs/src/supported-games.md

 ## Planned Future Support
 - Infinity Nikki
-- Pokemon TCG Pocket (Not sure as there are not many things to do)
+- Pokémon TCG Pocket (Not sure as there are not many things to do)